billpmurphy/hask-archive/README.md

 Remaining TODOs:
 * Write rest of Data.List, Prelude
-* Final refactor of everything
 * Write rest of README
-* Write tests for everything
 * ???
 * Profit
+* Write tests for everything

 * Change type inference engine so that it is aware of typeclasses
-* Data.Foldable/Data.Traversable
+* Data.Foldable/Data.Traversable/Data.Monoid, 4.8.0.0 Prelude

 # Hask